 That’s a long-accepted rule of marketing and one recently applied so widely in the car industry that every premium car maker is diversifying into niches that, a decade ago, they wouldn’t have dreamed of – or hadn’t yet dreamed up.

-The latest area seemingly ripe for expansion is the crossover SUV sector, which Mercedes-Benz is dropping into with this, the GLA – a car based on the same architecture as its A-Class hatch and CLA saloon.
+The latest area seemingly ripe for expansion is the crossover SUV sector, which Merc is dropping into with this, the Mercedes GLA – a car based on the same architecture as the Mercedes A-Class hatch and Mercedes CLA saloon.
 Call it necessity.

 The old A-Class had a super-intelligent platform that allowed the car to be brilliantly and uniquely packaged; this one lets Mercedes make more models and more money.
-A theory Mercedes has applied to the GLC.
+A theory applied to the Mercedes GLC.

 Those spawned models, though, haven’t entirely convinced us so far.
 Will the GLA prove to be any different?
 We’ve dedicated this review to finding out.